jramaya/marketingmd/index.md

 The structure and management of the marketing channel is thus in part a function of a firm's distribution objective.
 It is also a part of the marketing objectives, especially the need to make an acceptable profit.
 Channels usually represent the largest costs in marketing a product.

-10.5 FLOWS IN MARKETING CHANNELS {#flows-in-marketing-channels .calibre5}           --
+10.5 FLOWS IN MARKETING CHANNELS

  One traditional framework that has been used to express the channel mechanism is the concept of flow.
 These flows, touched upon in [Figure 10.2](#calibre_link-266), reflect the many linkages that tie channel members and other agencies together in the distribution of goods and services.
 From the perspective of the channel manager, there are five important flows.